Kentucky Derby Betting Guide

 How To Use TwinSpires’ Betting Offer

 To earn the full $200 bonus, new players will need to sign up using the code ‘BET200’ and then wager $800 within 30 days of creating an account at TwinSpires.
 This may sound like a lot, but turnover can go fairly quickly when you’ve got the Kentucky Derby quickly followed by the Preakness.
+Placing your bets early can help you avoid long lines and ensure that your wagers are done before the rush, enhancing your betting experience.

 Similar to what we described for the TVG offer, we’d look to use the TwinSpires betting offer as a cushion that can give us some money back.